-From the payment journal, you can print computer cheques or record when cheques are written.
-If you select Computer Cheque in the Bank Payment Type field, then any lines representing cheques must be printed before the payment journal can be posted.
+From the payment journal, you can print computer checks or record when checks are written.
+If you select Computer Check in the Bank Payment Type field, then any lines representing checks must be printed before the payment journal can be posted.

 When the payments are posted, you can export them to a bank file for upload to your bank for processing.